-Referring to Figure 7, mGRE only requires a single GRE interface/tunnel per router, so as the number of routers in the mesh increases, the number of GRE tunnel interfaces on the router remains constant (one). mGRE, because it does not require a stateful configuration, does require some form of dynamic mechanism to discover the destination endpoints (such as NHRP or BGP), but mGRE has much better scale and management simplicity than point-to-point GRE.
+Referring to the diagram above, mGRE only requires a single GRE interface/tunnel per router, so as the number of routers in the mesh increases, the number of GRE tunnel interfaces on the router remains constant (one). mGRE, because it does not require a stateful configuration, does require some form of dynamic mechanism to discover the destination end points (such as NHRP or BGP), but mGRE has much better scale and management simplicity than point-to-point GRE.
 This greatly reduces the amount of configuration required by the operator as locations are added to the network.

 MPLS VPN over Point-to-Point GRE

-Typical L3 VPN over MPLS forwarding uses a label stacking concept, where the “inner” label identifies the VPN identifier (L2 or L3), while the “outer” label (typically referred to as the tunnel label) is used for forwarding the labeled packet to the destination PE through the various MPLS backbone routers (that is, P routers).
+Typical L3 VPN over MPLS forwarding uses a label-stacking concept, where the “inner” label identifies the VPN identifier (L2 or L3) while the “outer” label (typically referred to as the tunnel label) is used for forwarding the labeled packet to the destination PE through the various MPLS backbone routers (i.e., P routers).
 It is this outer label where MPLS over GRE changes the forwarding paradigm.

-As shown In Figure 8, when L3 VPN over GRE is used, the “inner” VPN label remains untouched, but the “outer” label is replaced with a GRE tunnel header plus the destination IP address of the remote PE router.
-This model, as outlined in RFC 4797, allows the standard RFC 4364 BGP VPN control plane to be used, while transporting the VPN data traffic over any IP transport offering.
-This versatility to use an IP transport is very appealing for enterprise and federal customers that desire MPLS VPN segmentation, but only have access to an IP transport.
+As shown in Figure 8, when L3 VPN over GRE is used, the “inner” VPN label remains untouched, but the “outer” label is replaced with a GRE tunnel header plus the destination IP address of the remote PE router.
+This model, as outlined in RFC 4797, allows the standard RFC 4364 BGP VPN control plane to be leveraged, while transporting the VPN data traffic over any IP transport offering.
+This versatility to leverage an IP transport is very appealing for Enterprise and Federal customers that desire MPLS VPN segmentation, but only have access to an IP transport.

 MPLS VPN over Multipoint GRE

-MPLS VPN over mGRE uses the flexibility that point-to-point MPLS VPN over IP solutions offer, while simplifying management, configuration, control plane protocols, and overall network operations of any MPLS VPN solution over IP.
+MPLS VPN over mGRE leverages the flexibility that point-to-point MPLS VPN over IP solutions offer, while simplifying management, configuration, control plane protocols, and overall network operations of any MPLS VPN solution over IP.
 Because mGRE is a point-to-multipoint model, fully meshed GRE tunnels are not required to interconnect MPLS VPN PE devices.
-Thus, mGRE solves the cumbersome configuration issue that exists when attempting to configure hundreds of sites, requiring a full mesh of connectivity, with point-to-point GRE tunnels.
+Thus, mGRE solves the cumbersome configuration issue that exists when attempting to configure a large number of sites, requiring a full-mesh of connectivity, with point-to-point GRE tunnels.

-When the MPLS VPN over mGRE feature is enabled, it allows the operator to deploy a "self-deployed" MPLS VPN service on the c-PE router connected using the SP service offering.
+When the MPLS VPN over mGRE features is enabled, it allows the operator to deploy a "self deployed" MPLS VPN service on the c-PE router connected via the SP service offering.
 This allows the operator to provision L3 VPN services without using Label-Switched Path (LSP) or a Label Distribution Protocol (LDP).
 MPLS VPN over mGRE uses IPv4-based mGRE tunnels to encapsulate VPNv4/v6 labeled packets between c-PE devices, over the IP transport.
 It should also be noted that because the mGRE solution has no established destination in its configuration, some form of “signaling” is required to discover the interested endpoints.
-For the MPLS VPN over mGRE solution, BGP builds this IP tunnel endpoint database between each c-PE, thus allowing IP encapsulation between MP-BGP endpoints.
+For the MPLS VPN over mGRE solution, BGP builds this IP tunnel end-point database between each c-PE, thus allowing IP encapsulation between MP-BGP end-points.

-It is obvious the MPLS VPN over mGRE solution offers clear advantages for network designers wanting to use MPLS VPNs over an IP transport, specifically when a fully meshed traffic pattern is required between c-PE or PE routers.
-MPLS VPN over mGRE drastically eliminates the amount of configuration required on each device and simplifies the ability to support MPLS VPNs over IP.
+It is obvious the MPLS VPN over mGRE solution offers clear advantages for network designers wanting to leverage MPLS VPNs over an IP transport, specifically when a fully meshed traffic pattern is required between c-PE or PE routers.
+MPLS VPN over mGRE drastically eliminates the amount of configurations required on each device, and simplifies the ability to support MPLS VPNs over IP.

-L3 VPN over mGRE maximizes the use of this “multipoint” GRE concept, allowing BGP to discover the remote nodes and establish a "tunnelless" GRE connection through its normal BGP peering process.
-This allows the COIs to extend to multiple locations without the operator having to manually configure a mesh of GRE tunnels each time a COI is requested.
+L3 VPN over mGRE maximizes the use of this “multipoint” GRE concept, allowing BGP to discover the remote nodes and establish a “tunneless” GRE connection through its normal BGP peering process.
+This allows the L3 VPNs to extend to multiple locations without the operator having to manually configure a mesh of GRE tunnels each time a L3 VPN is requested.

-On the terminating mGRE node, through the use of a "tunnel profile," a single multipoint tunnel interface is created dynamically by the router, and only a single source IP address is required for each tunnel endpoint.
+On the terminating mGRE node, through the use of a "tunnel profile," a single multipoint tunnel interface is created dynamically by the router, and only a single source IP address is required for each tunnel end-point.
 The tunnel destination is derived dynamically through the use of standards-based RFC 4364 MP-BGP (MP-iBGP) as the control plane mechanism.
-That is, MP-iBGP neighbors are established "over the top" of the SP VPN cloud, and iBGP is used to advertise VPNv4 routes, exchange VPN labels, and learn tunnel endpoints.
+That is, MP-iBGP neighbors are established "over the top" of the SP VPN cloud and iBGP is used to advertise VPNv4 routes, exchange VPN labels, and learn tunnel endpoints.
 VPNv4 labels and VPN payload are carried across the network through mGRE tunnel encapsulation.
-Figure 9 represents the MP-BGP control plane for this solution.
+The figure below represents the MP-BGP control plane for this solution.

 The MPLS VPN over mGRE solution simplifies operations in that it only requires a single IP address from each site for transport over the SP network (this is typically a loopback address or the interface facing the SP network).
-Moreover, this solution is fully capable of supporting quality of service (QoS) because any ToS/EXP markings from packets transiting the PE router will be “reflected” to the outer header of the GRE header, allowing the IP WAN transport the ability to properly prioritize MPLS VPN traffic.
+Moreover, this solution is fully capable of supporting Quality of Service (QoS) as any ToS/EXP markings from packets transiting the PE router will be “reflected” to the outer header of the GRE header, allowing the IP WAN transport the ability to properly prioritize MPLS VPN traffic.
 In addition to marking, any ingress/egress QoS policies can also be applied such as policing, shaping, and/or scheduling prior to sending to the WAN.
-Figure 10 details the label stack and forwarding operation for MPLS VPN over mGRE as a packet is sent between sites.
+The figure below details the label stack and forwarding operation for MPLS VPN over mGRE as a packet is sent between sites.

 There are two models for deploying MPLS VPN over mGRE.
-The first model, shown in Figure 11, applies to SP-managed IP VPN service, where customers connect to an SP over IP.
-Although the SP may utilize an MPLS core, the CE/c-PE to PE protocol is IP, and routes are distributed either statically or using a routing protocol, such as eBGP or OSPF.
-When the MPLS VPN over mGRE feature is configured, the operator can deploy L3 VPN services (RFC 4364) "over the top" of the SP transport network, allowing COIs to be distributed over a WAN.
+The first model, shown in Figure 11 below, applies to Service Provider managed IP VPN service, where customers connect to a SP over IP.
+While the SP may utilize an MPLS core, the CE/c-PE to PE protocol is IP, and routes are distributed either statically or via a routing protocol, such as eBGP or OSPF.
+When the MPLS VPN over mGRE feature is configured, the operator can deploy L3 VPN services (RFC 4364) "over the top" of the SP transport network, allowing L3 VPNs to be distributed over a WAN.
 This is a common "over-the-top" model where the core is not owned or managed by the customer.

-The second model, shown in Figure 12, typically applies to what we have called a "self-deployed" MPLS model, where the customer manages the infrastructure end to end.
-In this case, the CE, PE, and P routers and entire WAN infrastructure are managed by the IT organization/agency.
-This offers the IT group complete control of provisioning, SLAs, and security/control as well as rapid time to deployment of service "turnup."
+The second model, shown below in Figure 12, typically applies to what we have called a "self-deployed" MPLS model, where the customer manages the infrastructure end to end.
+In this case, the CE, PE, and P routers, and entire WAN infrastructure is managed by the IT organization/agency.
+This offers the IT group complete control of provisioning, SLAs, security/control, as well as rapid time to deployment of service “turn up.”